 Even minor injuries can affect children in such a significant way that they lose their quality of life for a certain period.
 But in severe accidents, children can lose way more than that.

-Are you and your child the victims of someone else’s negligence on the road?
-For a free legal consultation, call our Chicago law firm at (888) 424-5757 or use the contact form.
+Were you or your child injured in a car accident caused by someone else’s negligence?
+Call our Chicago law firm at (888) 424-5757 for a free legal consultation, or use the contact form.

 There is no obligation once you start a conversation with one of our lawyers.
 More than that, you don’t have to pay attorney’s fees unless we win the case.